httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 member-value   = sh-item / inner-list
 ~~~

-In HTTP/1, members are separated by a comma with optional whitespace, while names and values are separated by "=" (without whitespace).
+In textual HTTP headers, members are separated by a comma with optional whitespace, while names and values are separated by "=" (without whitespace).
 For example:

 ~~~ example
 Example-DictHeader: en="Applepie", da=*w4ZibGV0w6ZydGU=*